B-U-K/Ducky_reverse_tcp_shell/README.md

 Directory: /var/www/html/yourfile.exe

 --> sets the directory of the malicious file to the html directory of my machine.
-To start this small server ill use apache2.
+To Host this small server ill use apache2.

 Command: sudo service apache2 start